 As in the case of pH meters the easiest – but definitely not most analytically correct – way to carry out this preparation is to work with a calibrated EC meter to start with.
 In order to do this buy a single calibration solution so that you can ensure that your EC meter is at least calibrated properly over a single point.
 After the EC meter is calibrated we will use it to prepare a calibration solution with a specific EC level that we can then use for calibration.
 Since there is nothing special about any specific EC points – not the same case as with pH electrodes where pH 7 is the electrodes isoelectric point – preparing EC calibration solutions is easier.

-Start with a water source - can be tap, RO or distilled - and add around 1g per liter of NaCl, you can use any store-bought variety to carry out this process (the small amounts of additives won't affect this process significantly).
+Start with a water source – distilled would be preferred – and add around 1g per liter of NaCl, you can use any store-bought variety to carry out this process (the small amounts of additives won’t affect this process significantly).
 This should give you a conductivity reading in the range that is generally used in hydroponics, depending on your tap water it should be somewhere between 1.5-2.5 mS/cm.
 You can also prepare another solution with 0.5g per liter of NaCl which should allow you to perform a two solution calibration.
 Note that the addition values do not need to be exact.
 If you are using tap water make sure you let it sit for around a day before using it so that any chlorine is eliminated from the water.